Past Disaster Case Management Programs

 “Project Comeback Texas was a very successful Disaster Case Management Program, as NVOAD utilized the expertise of its consortium members to effectively manage the Disaster Case Management Program.
 DSC was a key partner in helping with the financial management of the program and by delivering quality Disaster Case Management services to 17 Texas counties” stated Elizabeth Disco-Shearer, CEO of DSC, SVDP-USA.

-If you should need assistance, please contact Anthony Pluchino, Chief Programs Officer, at Apluchino@svdpdisaster.org or at (202) 924-6199.
+If you should need assistance, please contact Chief Programs Officer, Patrice Relf, at Prelf@svdpdisaster.org or 202-717-1471

 Project Comeback: TEXAS A Disaster Case Management Consortium Final Report